 Just as Professor Robert Stavins states, “because I am motivated not just to study and understand public policy, but to help practitioners improve it, I try very hard to make my scholarship relevant to the challenges practitioners actually face.
 For the same reason, I present my work in forms that are useful to such audiences.
 Relationships with practitioners of various kinds help me increase the relevance of my scholarship and communicate it to the world of professional practice.”

 Following is a list in alphabetical order of professional relationships I have had with organizations in the last year.
 I have received monetary compensation for some of these, expenses only for others, and no financial payments from others:

 Oaktree Transportation Infrastructure Fund, Strada Education Network, Esri- Advisory Services

-Passport, Uptake, OpenGov, CityBase, Rubicon - Advisory board member
+Passport Inc, Uptake Technologies, OpenGov, CityBase, Rubicon Global - Advisory board member